mohak92/GadgetValley-MERN/README.md

 # Gadget Valley
-Gagdget Valley is an online marketplace for reting the latest and greatest technology for your needs.
+Gagdget Valley is an online marketplace for renting the latest and greatest technology for your needs.
 Example: Renting $52,000 fully specced Mac Pro for $1000/month for couple of months until you finish your project, or trying out new smartphones every 3 months.

 ## Using Gadget Valley